-The effective use of technology to create a blended learning environment is key to my teaching, and is most pronounced in my course on eLearning, which I teach in an MSc IT in Education program at the University of Hong Kong.
-I teach the first 5 sessions face-to-face in the classroom, and then the following 3 sessions are delivered synchronously online, based on several distance-learning technologies: the Moodle LMS, the Adobe Connect web conference, and the Second Life virtual environment.
+The effective use of technology to create a blended learning environment is key to my teaching, particularly when I taught on an MSc IT in Education graduate program at the University of Hong Kong (2009-2015).
+For those course modules I taught the first 5 sessions face-to-face in the classroom, and then the following 3 sessions were delivered synchronously online, based on several distance-learning technologies: the Moodle LMS, the Adobe Connect web conference, and the Second Life virtual environment.

 Here is a short video I created to demonstrate how I make use of technology in my teaching, titled “Blended Learning in the Virtual Environment” (4 minutes, with some of the action compressed to a faster speed):

 Another video demonstrates how I use Adobe Connect to display multimedia learning objects, slide shows, and the virtual world as a teacher presentation for a class of students attending from home, and at the same time use it for lecture capture:

 Sounds great, leveraging technology to motivate a social constructivist environment, but does it work?
 My courses consistently achieve student activity levels 5 to 10 times that of any other course in the MSc IT in Education program, as measured by these Moodle reports below.
 My MITE 6023 course towers above the other courses, measured on both Activity levels (posts and views), and Participation (ratio of active users).

 Weighted by enrollment, here is a nice graph showing the posts and views over a 4 week period for my MITE 6023 course: